 How You Can Help Your Child Succeed in Their Studies

-Set a schedule for school work at home.
+Set a Schedule for School Work at Home

-When your child develops a routine, it becomes an ingrained habit, so set aside a specific time every day for taking care of homework and make sure you follow up to verify the work has been completed (but don't do the work for your child).
+When your child develops a routine, it becomes an ingrained habit.
+Set aside a specific time every day for taking care of homework and make sure you follow up to verify the work has been completed diligently(but don't do the work for your child).

 Ask your child what they studied in school, how they liked it, and whether or not they have any questions about what they learned.
 By being interested in your child's studies, you will teach them to be interested in what they are learning.

 Whether you are taking a walk, cooking together, or watching a wildlife documentary on TV, use every opportunity to create a learning experience with your child.
-Connect homework exercises with real-life examples to demonstrate how useful an education can be in the "real world."
+Connect homework exercises with real-life examples to demonstrate how useful education can be in the "real world."